-To benefit from VAT relief if you are extending a listed building or renovating an unoccupied home, you must use a VAT-registered builder — you cannot reclaim the VAT yourself.
+To benefit from reclaiming VAT if you are extending a listed building or renovating an unoccupied home, you must use a VAT-registered builder — you cannot reclaim the VAT yourself.

-23. You Need to Notify Building Control of Your House Extension
+23. Do I Need to Notify Building Control of my House Extension?

 Before any works begin, you will need to submit either a building notice or a full plans application to building control.
 A building notice will allow work to begin quickly, but you will lack the protection that building control has signed off on the design and you are liable to correct any work that fails to meet Building Regs’ standards upon inspection.

-Though bringing more light into a home is often a desired outcome of an extension project, unmanaged light ingress can create problems associated with solar gain.
+Though bringing more light into a home is often a desired outcome of an extension project, unmanaged light ingress can create problems such as overheating associated with solar gain.

 Designers should be aware of this when designing glazing features into an extension and mitigate for the solar gain to avoid the situation where, like poorly designed conservatories, the extra space is usable for only a small part of the year.
 Screen fabrics can also be used to reduce glare and diffuse light.